 Do you fund genre films?

 Yes – we fund a broad range of genres and styles.
-Check out the Funded by NETWORK page to see examples of the different films we fund.

 Do you fund adaptations or biopics?